Medical & WellbeingLinks in this section

 The health and well-being of all our boys is at the heart of Ludgrove’s pastoral provision and the medical care is provided by a team of three Registered nurses.

-Left to right: Miss Sabine, Mrs Salt and Mrs Brown
+Left to right: Mrs Salt, Mrs Evans and Mrs Brown

-The team is led by Mrs Rebecca Salt and includes Mrs Brown and Miss Sabine; they oversee the day to day welfare and health of the boys from their fully equipped surgery in liaison with the school doctor, from Wokingham Medical Centre, who visits each Tuesday afternoon.
+The team is led by Mrs Rebecca Salt and includes Mrs Brown and Mrs Evans; they oversee the day to day welfare and health of the boys from their fully equipped surgery in liaison with the school doctor, from Wokingham Medical Centre, who visits each Tuesday afternoon.

 If necessary, boys are taken to the doctor’s surgery, The Royal Berkshire hospital in Reading or Bracknell Urgent Care Centre for X-rays and other treatment.
 There is a dedicated six-bed sick bay where boys are cared for and during rugby matches our nursing team is supported pitch side by external First Aid provision.